fluxcd/source-controller/docs/api/source.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Determines what enables reconciliation.
-Valid values are (&lsquo;ChartVersion&rsquo;,
+<p>Determines what enables the creation of a new artifact.
+Valid values are
-&lsquo;Revision&rsquo;).
+(&lsquo;ChartVersion&rsquo;, &lsquo;Revision&rsquo;).
 See the documentation of the values for an explanation on their behavior.
 Defaults to ChartVersion when omitted.</p>
 </td>
 </tr>